 - In both cases, I primarily use wifi, collecting automatic sign-ins everywhere I go.
 Nothing I do online with a mobile device needs to be secured.

 - I will continue to use Facebook Messenger and/or Instagram DM for those that prefer those.
 And Whatsapp for those that use that platform.
-SMS is only through Google Voice, Skype, and my Spanish sim and I need to start limiting that technology.
+SMS is through Google Voice, Skype, and my Spanish sim.

 - And finally, email.
 Between all of these, I should be able to communicate and use the internet without limitation anywhere I go in Europe or the states.
 For travels outside of those areas, I will need to research options.